ray-project/ray/doc/source/serve/advanced-guides/multi-app-container.md

 ## Install podman

 The `container` runtime environment feature uses [Podman](https://podman.io/) to start and run containers.
 Please follow these steps to install Podman in your environment.

-For instance, if you are using Kuberay, you need to use an image that has podman installed for the head and worker group specs.
+Please follow these steps to install Podman in the environment for all head and worker nodes.

 ::::{tab-set}